 What Is Insulin Resistance?

-👉 It helps move sugar (glucose) from your bloodstream into your cells, where it’s used for energy.
+Insulin is a hormone made by your pancreas.
+Its job is simple but vital because it helps to move sugar (glucose) from your bloodstream into your cells, where it’s used for energy.

 When your body becomes insulin resistant, your cells stop responding properly to insulin.